 The Chevy Silverado was first introduced in 1999, and today we’re up to the third generation of this vehicle.
 This is a beloved American pickup truck, but it still has its fair share of problems.

-Many things have gone wrong with the Chevy Silverado, and some problems are bad enough to make you consider switching vehicles.
+Many things have gone wrong with the Chevy Silverado, and some problems are bad enough to make you consider switching vehicles due to the questions around its reliability.

 In this article, we’ll tell you six common Chevy Silverado problems you should know about.